She Runs Away

-"She Runs Away" is a 1997 song on the debut album of American singer-songwriter Duncan Sheik.
-It peaked at number 24 on the Billboard Adult Top 40, and number 46 on Radio and Records Contemporary Hit Radio chart.
+"She Runs Away" is a song by American singer-songwriter Duncan Sheik from his eponymous debut studio album (1996).
+It was released to triple A radio on January 14, 1997, as the second single from the album.
+The song peaked at number 24 on the Billboard Adult Top 40, and number 46 on the Radio & Records Contemporary Hit Radio chart.
 Originally produced for the album by Rupert Hine, it was remixed for single release by Peter Nashel.